Eurovision Song Contest 2016: Bidding phase

+Tele2 Arena: SVT announced on 24 May 2015 that Tele2 Arena was its first choice venue for the contest.
+However, it was not possible to use the venue due to the 4–6 week organisation requirement, which would impact on the pre-scheduled home games of Hammarby Fotboll.

 Other sites

 The Eurovision Village was the official Eurovision Song Contest fan and sponsors' area during the events week.
 There it was possible to watch performances by local artists, as well as the live shows broadcast from the main venue.
 Located at Kungsträdgården in Stockholm, it was open from 6 to 13 May 2016.

 The EuroClub was the venue for the official after-parties and private performances by contest participants.
 Unlike the Eurovision Village, access to the EuroClub was restricted to accredited fans, delegates, and press.
 It was located in a temporary building on the quay next to the water in front of the Royal Palace of Stockholm.

 The EBU announced on 14 March 2016 that the Tele2 Arena in Stockholm would host a live event running alongside the final of the contest on 14 May.
 Eurovision the Party, hosted by Sanna Nielsen, allowed fans to watch the final on a big screen and featured backstage material from the Globe Arena such as Nielsen conducting exclusive interviews and appearing with hosts Petra Mede and Måns Zelmerlöw.
 The results of the Swedish jury vote was also announced live from the event by Gina Dirawi.
 A pre-party and after-party was also held and featured performances from former contest winners Carola and Loreen as well as Danny Saucedo, Panetoz and DJ Tim Henri.
 Executive producer Johan Bernhagen has stated that the event complements existing events being held at the Eurovision Village and the EuroClub, and it is hoped that Eurovision the Party would become an annual event in the host city of the contest.